 Finding Dire Straits in Siracusa

-After a lovely couple of days in Siracusa, it was time to retrieve the car and hit the road.
-We were headed for Modica and the other Baroque hill towns of Sicily but we decided to stop at the Riserva Naturale Orientata Oasi Faunistica di Vendicari to stretch our legs.
+After a lovely couple of days in Siracusa, it was time to retrieve the car and continue our Sicilian road trip.
+We were headed for Modica and the other Baroque hill towns of Sicily but we decided to stop at the Riserva Naturale Orientata Oasi Faunistica di Vendicari to stretch our legs first.

 The Abandoned Tuna Plant

 Getting to the reserve requires a leap of faith to turn off the highway onto a super narrow dirt road.
-We wound our way to a small parking lot at the very end of the road and then continued on foot toward the sea.
+We drove to a small parking lot at the very end of the road and then continued on foot toward the sea.
 Our jaws dropped in awe when we spotted the brilliant blue water against a backdrop of an abandoned tuna plant.

 Scurrying Sicilian Lizards